xdawxd/TEL-DC-BOT/CONTRIBUTING.md

 The `(scope)` can be anything specifying place of the commit change.

-The `<description>` should contain a short summary of what has been changed
+The `<description>` should contain a short summary of what has been changed.

 ## Branch naming conventions